Customer Billing Services

 Charlotte, NC 28258-0520

 Reading Your Water Bill

 We can show you a sample water bill with diagrams (pdf) that describe and explain each section of your bill.

 How Your Bill Is Processed

 Bills are processed on a monthly basis the next business day after the water meter is read.
 Unusually high readings are double checked before bills are mailed.
 If after reviewing your bill, you feel it is incorrect, you may call a customer service representative for assistance.

 Payment is due 21 days after the billing date on your statement.
-If the amount due is not paid within 21 days, late charges of either $5 or 1 percent (whichever is greater) will accrue on the unpaid balance.
+If the amount due is not paid within 21 days, a late charges 1 percent will accrue on the unpaid balance.